tomersh/TheWrapper/README.md

 The original function's return value is accessible to the `PostRunBlock` via the `functionReturnValue` parameter.
 If you wish to return the original return value, just return it from the `PostRunBlock`.

+##Examples
+[NanoProfiler](https://github.com/tomersh/NanoProfiler) is the first public usage of theWrapper.

 ##Known issues

 1. No arc support